fhueske/flink-intro-tutorial/README.md

 We recommend to run Docker with at least 3-4 GB memory and 2-3 CPU cores.

-### Downloading the Required Artifacts
+### Downloading the Docker Images and Maven Artifacts

-1. Cloning this repository and enter the folder
+1. Cloning this repository and enter the tutorial folder

 ```bash
 git clone https://github.com/fhueske/flink-intro-tutorial